c-o-pr/ddrescue-helper/README.md

 ### 2. COPY / SCAN

-Runs `ddrescue` to scan a device or recover data, generating a domain map of read-errors and a rate-log which records device regions that experienced read slowdown.
-The domain map and rate-log are stored in a folder named with <label>.
+Run GNU `ddrescue` to scan a device or recover data, generating a domain map of read-errors and a rate-log which records device regions that experienced read slowdown.
+The domain map and rate-log are stored in a directory named by`<label>`.

-`ddrescue_helper.sh -c [-X] <label> <source> /dev/null`

-- SCAN a drive, partition or file to create the domain map and rate-log.
-SCAN builds the domain map and rate-log without saving device data, so you can run REPORT, PLOT, and ZAP.

-`-X`: Enable GNU `ddescue` scraping during SCAN, scraping is disabled by default to save some time getting block list for use with REPORTS.
-For COPY, scraping is enabled by default to recover as much data as possible.

 `ddrescue_helper.sh -c [-M] <label> <deivce> <device>`